slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 found myself so secured in the vanity of intelligence or knowledge, felt that I was the most ignorant and arrogant of men.
-For I was finding now a radical and overcoming ethics—one in perfect accordance with my own libertarian principles, but far more overreaching—from the teachings of a poor carpenter, a man whose ethics vastly surpassed mine in depth and breadth, and which more perfectly exposed the virtues of tolerance and kindness.
+For I was finding now a radical and overcoming ethics—one in perfect accordance with my own libertarian principles, but far more overreaching—in the teachings of a poor carpenter, a man whose ethics vastly surpassed mine in depth and breadth, and which more perfectly exposed the virtues of tolerance and kindness.